Scott Burgess (footballer): York City

 On 30 June 2022, Burgess joined newly promoted National League club York City, alongside Grimsby teammate Adam Crookes, both of whom had played under York City manager John Askey at Port Vale.
 On 30 September 2022, Burgess joined National League North club Kidderminster Harriers on loan until January 2023.
 He featured eleven times for York and four times for Kidderminster in the 2022–23 season.
 In October 2023, assistant manager Neil Cox said that he had impressed new manager Neal Ardley in training, and Burgess was given a first appearance in a squad since February as a result.
 He was a substitute in a 2–1 victory over Dagenham & Redbridge and claimed an assist.
 He led the club's assist tally when he tore a meniscus in training in February, which left him ruled out of action of the rest of the 2023–24 season.
 Burgess was not offered a new contract by York City at the end of the season.

 Truro City

 On 30 August 2024, Burgess joined National League South club Truro City on non-contract terms, reuniting again with manager John Askey.

 Chester

 On 24 January 2025, Burgess joined National League North side Chester.
 He played three games in the second half of the 2024–25 season, and was an unused substitute in the play-off final defeat to Scunthorpe United.
 He signed a new one-year deal in July 2025 as he had impressed during his short stay despite spending much of the time out injured.
+He joined Ashton United of the Northern Premier League on loan on 18 October 2025.
+He returned to Chester on 29 December after ten appearances.
+On 28 March 2026, he scored a "brilliant half-volley from distance" to secure a 1–0 win at Curzon Ashton.
+He played in the play-off quarter-final defeat to Macclesfield.